WDMCS RETURN-TO-LEARN ALL STAFF Q&A MEETING — JULY 21, 2020

 Want to be a sub for our district?
 Please make sure you call our main office at 515-633-5000 to learn more about these opportunities.

-Q: Could an elementary teacher be assigned per building, per grade, or potentially to several buildings?
+Q: Could a teacher be assigned per building, per grade, or potentially to several buildings?

 A: We are waiting to hear back from families to determine staffing adjustments.
-We must first understand how many elementary students will choose to learn online this fall.
-For example, if there are 25 third-graders across the district who choose the online learning environment, it is possible one third grade teacher would be assigned an “online third-grade class” to teach.
+We must first understand how many students will choose to learn online this fall.
+For example, if there are 25 third-graders across the district who choose the online learning environment, it is possible one third grade teacher would be assigned an “online third grade class” to teach.

 Q: Will we reduce staff if we are in Hybrid Option 2?